SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-genepool.md

 	`salloc --qos=genepool -A <youraccount>`

-        Don't forget that if the Cori genepool QOS is full, the previous command can take a long time to give you a node.
+     Don't forget that if the Cori Genepool QOS is full, the previous command can take a long time to give you a node.

-In the earlier examples, 'youraccount' is the project name you submit to, not your username or file group name.
+In the earlier examples, `youraccount` is the project name you submit to, not your username or file group name.
 If you don't know what accounts you belong to, you can check with: